italha-d/Stress-Predict-Dataset/README.md

 ## Dataset Files

 #### |-- Processed_data
-     |-- heartrate_resprate_timestamps_labels Folder

-          |----- Improved_Combined_hr_rsp_binary_PX.csv (contain information of heart rates and respiratory rates along with timestamps and labels (for nonstress/baseline and 1 for stress task duration).
-Here X is participant number)

-          |----- Time_logs.xlsx (contain date and start/end time of each task for each participant, Irish standard time)

-    |-----heartrate_timestamps_labels Folder

-          |-----PX_comb_binary.csv (contain information of heart rates along with timestamps and labels (for nonstress/baseline and 1 for stress task duration).
-Here X is participant number)

-    |-----resprrate_timestamps_labels Folder

-         |-----Improved_PX_comb_10sec_binary.csv (contain information of respiratory rates along with timestamps and labels (for nonstress/baseline and 1 for stress task duration).
-Here X is participant number)

             |-----Improved_All_Combined_hr_rsp_binary.csv (contain information of heart rates and respiratory rates of all the participants along with timestamps and labels (for nonstress/baseline and 1 for stress task duration))

             |-----Questionnaires_scores.xlsx (contains information about the PSS and STAI questionnaire scores of each participant)

             |-----Time_logs.xlsx (contain date and start/end time of each task for each participant, Irish standard time)

 #### |-- Raw_data

             |-----SX Folder (folders with raw files from Empatica E4.
 Where X is participant number)

                   |-----ACC.csv (contains accelerometer data (x, y, z axis))

                   |-----BVP.csv (contains raw BVP data)

                   |-----EDA.csv (contains EDA data (skin conductance))

                   |-----HR.csv (contains heart rate data)

                   |-----IBI.csv (contains inter-beat-interval data)

                   |-----info.txt (contains information about all the csv file and sampling rate)

                   |-----tags_SX.csv (contains timestamp tags. start-end time of each task)

                   |-----TEMP.csv (contains skin temperature data)

 ## Libraries